ccdmb/catastrophy-pipeline/README.md

 # catastrophy-pipeline

-**Run the catastrophy classifier for many genomes.**.
+Run the [catastrophy fungal trophy classifier](https://github.com/ccdmb/catastrophy) for many genomes.

-**NB.
-Many of these instructions are boilerplate from the nf-core project and are not currently accurate.
-In the mean-time please raise an issue if you want to run this pipeline and need help.**

 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.32.0-brightgreen.svg)](https://www.nextflow.io/)

 ## Introduction

+This pipeline automates the process of running HMMER3 and CATAStrophy on many genomes.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

+This documentation is a bit sparse right now.
+We're all time poor.
+If you are having trouble, please don't hesitate to raise an issue on github or email me.

 ## Quick Start